-1. SIGN Guidance 136: Management of Chronic Pain (2013)2

-2. NICE Clinical Guideline 138: Patient experience in adult NHS services - Improving the experience of care for people using adult NHS services.
-(2012)3

-3. GMC: Good Medical Practice - The duties of a doctor registered with the GMC (2013)4

-4. GMC: Colleague and patient feedback in revalidation (2013)5

-5. Faculty of Pain Medicine: Conducting Quality Consultations in Pain Medicine (2015)6

-6. Health Education England: Person-Centred Approaches Framework (2017)7
+- Management of Chronic Pain (SIGN, 2013)2 - ▶ Patient Experience in Adult NHS Services: Improving the experience of care for people using adult NHS services (NICE, 2012)3 - ▶ Good Medical Practice (GMC, 2013)4 - ▶ Ready for Revalidation: Supporting information for appraisal and revalidation (GMC, 2012)5 - ▶ Conducting Quality Consultations in Pain Medicine (Faculty, 2015)6 - Person-Centred Approaches Framework (Health Education England, 2017)7 - Accessible Information Standard (NHS England 2017)8 - > All Wales Standards for Accessible Communication and Information for People with Sensory Loss (NHS Wales, 2013)?

-People in pain want to feel that healthcare professionals are listening.
-However, they often feel this is not the case, as they are likely to have previously encountered a lack of awareness, or even suspicion and disbelief, at the wider societal level.
-Taking the time to listen enhances the relationship between professional and the person with pain and allows them to share the impact that the pain is having on their life.

-2. Giving people the time and opportunity to tell their story can also identify other issues that may be amplifying their pain such as sleep problems, money worries, stress, relationship worries, or feeling low.
-Tools to aid discussion are available to people with pain and clinicians.^{8,9}

-3. Asking the person to share their own understanding of the pain may help guide what sort of explanation they require, in terms of depth, detail and format (for example visual or verbal).
-Take time to ask them what is important for them to understand.

-4. Whether it is acute or chronic, people in pain typically value a clear explanation of the possible cause, the physiology, the impact on their life and the options for management of the pain.
+- 1. People in pain want to feel that healthcare professionals are listening.
+However, they often feel this is not the case, as they are likely to have previously encountered a lack of awareness or even suspicion and disbelief at the wider societal level.
+Taking the time to listen enhances the relationship between professional and the person with pain and allows them to share the impact that the pain is having on their life. - 2.
+Giving people the time and opportunity to tell their story can also identify other issues that may be amplifying their pain such as sleep problems, money worries, stress, relationship worries, or feeling low.
+Tools to aid discussion are available to people with pain and clinicians.^{10,11} - 3.
+Asking the person to share their own understanding of the pain may help guide what sort of explanation they require, in terms of depth, detail and format (for example visual or verbal).
+Take time to ask them what is important for them to understand. - 4.
+Whether it is acute or chronic, people in pain typically value a clear explanation of the possible cause, the physiology, the impact on their life and the options for management of the pain.
 As part of shared decision-making conversations, it is important to discuss 'doing nothing' as a possible option.
-Health care professionals should use tools to check understanding, such as the teach-back method.
-Teach-back is an easy-to-use technique to check that the healthcare professional has clearly explained information to the person with pain and that the person has understood what has been covered, had the opportunity to ask any questions and feel confident with their role moving forwards.10

-5. Reassurance should be offered to people with pain that acute pain can heal and chronic pain can be managed.
-Pain can be a frightening experience and reassurance from a trusted healthcare professional and peers can help mitigate this.

-6. Communication includes body language, tone and words.
+Healthcare professionals should use tools to check understanding, such as the teach-back method.
+Teach back is an easy-to-use technique to check that the healthcare professional has clearly explained information to the person with pain and that the person has understood what has been covered, had the opportunity to ask any questions and feel confident with their role moving forwards.12 - 5.
+Reassurance should be offered to people with pain that acute pain can heal and chronic pain can be managed.
+Pain can be a frightening experience and reassurance from a trusted healthcare professional and peers can help to mitigate this fear. - 6.
+Communication includes body language, tone and words.
 Awareness of all three elements can make a difference to the experience for the person with pain.
-For example, making eye contact and sitting at the same level may seem simple, but they help to build trust and show respect.

-7. The 'Hello My Name is' campaign reminds healthcare professionals to introduce themselves s properly as it advocates that a confident introduction is the first step to providing compassionate care.11
+For example, making eye contact and sitting at the same level may seem simple, but they help to build trust and show respect. - 7.
+The 'Hello my name is' campaign reminds healthcare professionals to introduce themselves properly as it advocates that a confident introduction is the first step to providing compassionate care.13